KleoPetroff/react-rock-paper-scissors/README.md

 The following project implements the Rock, Paper Scissors game.

-Using technologies:
+Technology stack:

 - React 16.2
 - ES6
-- Jest and Enzyme for testing
+- Jest and Enzyme

-Tested on the the latest versions of Chrome, Firefox and Edge.
+Tested on the latest versions of Chrome, Firefox and Edge.

 ## Installation: